Luis Arraez Player Props: Marlins vs. Cardinals

-Luis Arraez -- with an on-base percentage of .372 in his past 10 games, 66 points lower than his season-long percentage -- will be in action for the Miami Marlins against the St. Louis Cardinals, with Adam Wainwright on the mound, on July 4 at 1:10 PM ET.
+The Miami Marlins, including Luis Arraez (.410 slugging percentage in past 10 games, including zero home run), battle starting pitcher Matthew Liberatore and the St. Louis Cardinals at LoanDepot park, Wednesday at 6:40 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Cardinals.
+He had a one-hit showing in his most recent game (1-for-3) against the Cardinals.

 Luis Arraez Game Info & Props vs. the Cardinals